William-Adolphe Bouguereau: Reputation

 In his own time, Bouguereau was considered to be one of the greatest painters in the world by the academic art community, and simultaneously he was reviled by the avant-garde.
-He also gained wide fame in Belgium, the Netherlands, Portugal, Spain, Italy, Romania and in the United States, and commanded high prices.
+He also gained wide fame in Belgium, the Netherlands, Portugal, Spain, Italy, Romania, and the United States, and commanded high prices.
 His works often sold within days of completion.
 Some were viewed by international collectors and bought before work had even finished.

 Bouguereau's career was nearly a direct ascent with hardly a setback.
 To many, he epitomized taste and refinement, and a respect for tradition.
 To others, he was a competent technician stuck in the past.
 Degas and his associates used the term "Bouguereauté" in a derogatory manner to describe any artistic style reliant on "slick and artificial surfaces", also known as a licked finish.
-In an 1872 letter, Degas wrote that he strove to emulate Bouguereau's ordered and productive working style, although with Degas' famous trenchant wit, and the aesthetic tendencies of the Impressionists, it is possible the statement was meant to be ironic.
+In an 1872 letter, Degas wrote that he strove to emulate Bouguereau's ordered and productive working style, although with Degas's famous trenchant wit, and the aesthetic tendencies of the Impressionists, it is possible the statement was meant to be ironic.
 Paul Gauguin loathed him, rating him a round zero in Racontars de Rapin and later describing in Avant et après (Intimate Journals) the single occasion when Bouguereau made him smile on coming across a couple of his paintings in an Arles brothel, "where they belonged".

 Bouguereau's works were eagerly bought by American millionaires who considered him the most important French artist of that time.
 For example, Nymphs and Satyr was purchased first by John Wolfe, then sold by his heiress Catharine Lorillard Wolfe to hotelier Edward Stokes, who displayed it in New York City's Hoffman House Hotel.
 Two paintings by Bouguereau in the Nob Hill mansion of Leland Stanford were destroyed in the San Francisco earthquake and fire of 1906.
 Gold Rush tycoon James Ben Ali Haggin and his family, who normally eschewed the nude, made an exception for Bouguereau's Nymphaeum.
+In 1890 Bouguereau’s painting Return of Spring was damaged at a Foreign art exhibition of local artists in Omaha, Nebraska.
+Carey J. Warbington, an accountant, threw a chair at the painting.
+After Warbington was convicted of insanity and eventually committed suicide.
+The picture after the incident still traveled the United States with the tear intact and the chair accompanied the painting also, wherever the painting was shown.